VACCINATIONS ARE REQUIRED WITHIN LONGMONT CITY LIMITS

 According to Longmont Municipal Ordinance, rabies vaccinations are required for all Longmont pets.

 7.04.040 - It is unlawful to own, keep, harbor, or possess any dog or cat over the age three months that has not been vaccinated against rabies.
 The owner shall have the animal vaccinated by a licensed veterinarian, and shall keep the vaccinations current.
-The vaccines must be ones licensed by the US Department of Agriculture, approved by the Colorado Department of Health and provide for at least a two-year duration of immunity.
+The vaccines must be ones licensed by the US Department of Agriculture, approved by the Colorado Department of Health and provide for at least a one year duration of immunity.

 It is unlawful to bring, own, keep, harbor or possess any Vietnamese pot-bellied pigs in the city unless the pig has been inspected and issued a Colorado Certificate of Veterinary Inspection by a veterinarian, who is licensed and accredited by the State of Colorado.
 The owner shall maintain proof of the inspection.